gro-intelligence/api-client/docs/gro-ontology.rst

 :code:`historical`
 ------------------
 Regions with :code:`historical` set to :code:`True` are administrative regions (e.g. countries, provinces, disricts) that no longer exist adminstratively in the real world.
-However, data can still be accessed for those regions.
+However, data can be accessed for those regions like all regions.
+For example:
 ::

    client.lookup('regions',1262)

-Which has the result:
+which has the result:
 ::

    {'contains': [1226, 1228],